 This story is also a technical masterpiece and demonstrates the level of skill Poe can bring to bear in a narrative when he wishes to.
 Everything, and I do mean everything, in this story comes back in the end.
 Things which seem entirely trivial become meaningful.
 If you catch on mid-story, it will keep you guessing at every turn and fixating on details you would otherwise ignore.

 This story isn’t modern at all and won’t connect you to any of the characters in a specifically powerful way, but it’s definitely worth your time.
 Why?
-Because this is classic Edgar Allen Poe.
+Because this is classic Edgar Allan Poe.
 This story is pure unadulterated flavor.
 It isn’t the scariest of the three stories by any stretch of the imagination, but the enjoyment factor here is just too high to ignore.
 This is proper literature.

 “The Fall of the House of Usher” holds up because it’s just plain good.